 The natural world is an endless source of inspiration and sustenance.
 The materials I use in my creative practice tell stories of resilience, strength, and a necessary faith in time.

 Lichens are incredible entities, and much is still being learned about them.
-Lichens are composite organisms resulting from an algae or cyanobacteria living in a symbiotic relationship with two distinct fungi.
+Lichens are composite organisms resulting from an algae or cyanobacteria living in a symbiotic relationship with two or more distinct fungi.
 There are an estimated 13,500 to 17,000 species of lichen, which speaks to the incredibly diverse ecosystems in which they can survive.
 Lichens make their homes on the bark of trees, attached to rocks, or even growing in the soil in moist climates.
 They grow incredibly slowly - often less than a millimeter a year - and can withstand extreme conditional changes.
 Lichens are believed to be among the oldest living things on earth, with map lichen species in Greenland dated at over 5,000 years.
 Much current research is being done on lichens' ability to record climate change, as their age and ability to absorb even trace elements offer a window into historic atmospheric conditions.
 (In fact, following the Chernobyl disaster, the lichens of the area accumulated so much radiation that the reindeer who ate them were deemed unfit for human consumption.)